TJ-Projects3/AI-CodebaseRAG/README.md

-Streamlit application that allows you to chat with your codebase using RAG, Hugging Face Embeddings, LangChain, etc.
+This is a Streamlit chatbot application that uses RAG, LangChain, Hugging Face Embeddings, Github's API, and more to chat with your codebase, learn new insights, and build new and improved code.

+More information coming soon!